ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 #### From _North Australian and Queensland General Advertiser  (Ipswich, Qld. : 1862 - 1863)_

 #### 1862-07-01 &middot; Ipswich, Queensland

 <table style="width: 100%;"><tr><td style="width: 50%">

-£km hurricane deck to-day an elderly
-darkey, with a philosophical and
-retrospective cast of countenance,
-squatted upon his bundle, toasting
-himself against die chimney, and
-apparently plunged into a state of
-profound meditation.
-Finding upon
-inquiry that he belonged to the 9th
-Illinois, one of the most gallantly
-behaved and heavy losing regiments at
-the Fort Donnelson battle, and part of
 which was aboard, I began to inter,
 rogate him on the subject.
 His
 philosophy was so much in die Falstaman